gdgiangi/truce/README.md

 3. **Evidence pooling**: All sources deduplicated and shared across agents
 4. **Independent verdicts**: Each model analyzes ALL collected evidence
 5. **Consensus aggregation**: Majority vote with confidence scoring

-### Traditional Mode (Optional)
-Set `?agentic=false` to use deterministic evidence gathering with the original explorer agent pipeline.

 ## Architecture